PySimpleGUI/DocsCleanup/Home tab/3_FOOTER.md

 It's possible to create a single .EXE file that can be distributed to Windows users.
 There is no requirement to install the Python interpreter on the PC you wish to run it on.
 Everything it needs is in the one EXE file, assuming you're running a somewhat up to date version of Windows.

-Installation of the packages, you'll need to install PySimpleGUI and PyInstaller (you need to install only once)
+On installation of the packages, you'll need to install PySimpleGUI and PyInstaller (you need to install only once)

 ```bash
 pip install PySimpleGUI